harbaouiwiem/SafeShield/README.md

   Symbolic features are used to represent qualitative data and are typically non-numeric in nature.

 The results that our model can predict : [**AttackClasses.csv**](https://github.com/harbaouiwiem/SafeShield/blob/main/AttackClasses.csv)
+You can understand each attack by following this [Link](https://archive.ll.mit.edu/ideval/docs/attackDB.html)

 ## Project Components:
 ### 1. Operating system